Medical Tourism in India with MediTraWell | Explore healthcare options

 • Your Choice of Surgical Facility

 Selecting an accredited medical facility with skilled and qualified medical staff is essential for the success of AICD procedure in India.
 Larger cities in India generally provide superior medical facilities and more experienced heart surgeons, leading to higher costs.
-IndiCure Health Tours recommends surgical facilities in these larger cities to prioritize quality of care and ensure safety of our overseas guests.
+MediTraWell Health Tours recommends surgical facilities in these larger cities to prioritize quality of care and ensure safety of our overseas guests.

 • Surgery-Related Expenses